People of Darkness

-People of Darkness is the fourth crime fiction novel in the Joe Leaphorn / Jim Chee Navajo Tribal Police series by author Tony Hillerman, first published in 1980.
-This is the first novel in the series to feature Officer Jim Chee.
+People of Darkness is a crime novel by American writer Tony Hillerman, the fourth in the Joe Leaphorn/Jim Chee Navajo Tribal Police series, first published in 1980.
+It is the first novel in the series to feature Officer Jim Chee.
+The AMC television series Dark Winds adapted the novel in its second season.

-The story is set in New Mexico, where Jim Chee takes a position at the Crownpoint, NM office of the Navajo Tribal Police.
-New crimes center around a very wealthy white man and several Navajos he befriended nearly 30 years earlier, helping them support their church.
-His wealth arose from uranium, in high demand back then, more than could be made from oil.
+Jim Chee takes a position at the Crownpoint, New Mexico, office of the Navajo Tribal Police.
+New crimes involve a very wealthy white man and several Navajos he befriended nearly 30 years earlier, helping them support their church.
+His wealth arose from uranium mining, much more profitable than oil drilling.